kore4lyf/notes/react-native/react_native.md

 There are situations where it becomes necessary to tailor your code to specific platforms.

-React Native offers two approaches for organizing and seperating platform-specific code.
+React Native offers two approaches for organizing and separating platform-specific code.

 - Platform module
 - Platform-specific file extensions